steezydev/DofTrack/README.md

 > DofTrack is a **REAL** user-friendly task tracker.
 With no penalties or punishments.
 No matter what user will only get positive emotions.

 # About
 The key feature of DofTrack is it’s gentleness.
-Unlike other task tracking applications DofTrack doesn’t get on your nerves with never-ending red deadlines.
+Unlike other task tracking applications DofTrack doesn’t get on your nerves with never-ending *<span style="color: red">red deadlines</span>*.
 On the contrary, it focuses on rewarding you for completed tasks.

 ## Entities
 The main entities of DofTrack are